senrepo/RoadsideAssistance/README.md

     Out-Of-Scope
         * Create a API for new customer and assistant are out of scope.
         * Some hardcoded customers and assistants objects can be used.
-        * Persistant store can be hardcoded for demo purpose
+        * Temporary runtime store with hardcoded values can be used for demo purpose

 #### User Story(US1) STEP 1- Create a REST method for find nearest assistants
     Business Logic